By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 - 1-3 cloves garlic, chopped

-- Optional: 1-2 cups chopped carrot or celery
+- 1-2 cups chopped or shredded carrots

 - Optional: 1-2 cups pureed acorn or butternut squash